 In the case of a subcontractor if he signed a Hold Harmless Agreement or Indemnification clause he could see the claim coming back to his general liability policy via a Cross Suit from the general contractor regardless of whether or not the GC's policy had the exclusion.
 If the subcontractor's policy also has an Action Over Exclusion there would be no coverage from the subcontractor's policy either.

 As a general contractor this is a really big exclusion since every employee of each subcontractor could be a potential claim if he is injured.
+A general contractor however will usually require some sort of Indemnification Agreement or Hold Harmless Agreement from his subs to prevent this transfer this type of claim.

 As a subcontractor the contract becomes the more important issue since his employees cannot sue their employer directly for an on the job injury.
 If the subcontractor assumes the liability from the GC via a contract he could see such a claim coming back to him.